Cornelius Vanderbilt: Legacy

 In 1999, Cornelius Vanderbilt was inducted into the North America Railway Hall of Fame, recognizing his significant contributions to the railroad industry.
 He was inducted in the "Railway Workers & Builders: North America" category.

-A statue of Cornelius Vanderbilt is located on the south side of Grand Central Terminal, facing the Park Avenue road viaduct to the south.
+Statues of Cornelius Vanderbilt can be found at various locations, including Vanderbilt University and Grand Central Terminal.
+At Vanderbilt University, a statue of Cornelius Vanderbilt, designed by Giuseppe Moretti in 1897, stands near Kirkland Hall in commemoration of his gift to help found the university.
+Additionally, a statue of Cornelius Vanderbilt is located on the south side of Grand Central Terminal, facing the Park Avenue road viaduct to the south.
 The 8+1/2 ft bronze statue was sculpted by Ernst Plassmann and was originally sited at the Hudson River Railroad depot at St. John's Park before being moved to Grand Central Terminal in 1929.

 Descendants

 Cornelius Vanderbilt was buried in the family vault in the Moravian Cemetery at New Dorp on Staten Island.
 He was later reburied in a tomb in the same cemetery constructed by his son Billy.
 Three of his daughters and son, Cornelius Jeremiah Vanderbilt, contested the will on the grounds that their father was of unsound mind and under the influence of his son Billy and spiritualists whom he consulted on a regular basis.
 The court battle lasted more than a year and was ultimately won outright by Billy, who increased the bequests to his siblings and paid their legal fees.

 One of Vanderbilt's great-great-granddaughters, Gloria Vanderbilt, was a renowned fashion designer, and her youngest son, Anderson Cooper, is a television news anchor.
 Through Billy's daughter Emily Thorn Vanderbilt, another descendant is actor Timothy Olyphant.

 Cornelius Jeremiah Vanderbilt was childless when he committed suicide, in 1882, and George Washington Vanderbilt died during the Civil War, before having any children.
 All of the Vanderbilt multimillionaires descend through the oldest son Billy and his wife.

 Cornelius' youngest grandson through William, George Washington Vanderbilt II, built the 250-room Biltmore Estate in the mountains of Asheville, North Carolina, as his main residence with part of his inheritance from his grandfather.
 It still retains the title of the largest privately owned home in the United States, though it is open to the public.
 The mansion contains 178926 ft2 of total floor space and originally sat on 125000 acre of land.
-It now sits on 8000 acre due to George's final wishes that 86000 acre be sold to the government at 5 $/acre—a significantly cut rate and what George had originally paid—in order to form the core of the Pisgah National Forest, as well as George's widow, Edith Stuyvesant Vanderbilt Gerry, being forced to sell off additional land to pay for the estate's upkeep.
+It now sits on 8000 acre due to George's final wishes that 86000 acre be sold to the government at 5 $/acre—a significantly cut rate and what George had originally paid—in order to form the core of the Pisgah National Forest.
+George's widow Edith Stuyvesant Vanderbilt Gerry also had to sell off additional land to pay for the estate's upkeep.